 Acquisition and Investments.
 We have focused our acquisition strategy on making acquisitions of companies that we believe to be complementary to our long-term strategic goals.
-In addition, after our privatization, we have focused our investment strategy on the development of new businesses and the enhancement of our operation efficiency.
+We have focused our investment strategy on the development of new businesses and the enhancement of our operation efficiency.
 Recently we have entered into the following notable transactions: